 Non Peer-Reviewed Publications

-After completing bachelor's degrees in psychology and computer science at New York University, I joined the Automaticity in Cognition, Motivation, and Evaluation Laboratory of Prof. John A. Bargh at Yale University.
+After completing bachelor's degrees in psychology and computer science at New York University, I received my PhD in psychology at Yale University.
 Currently I'm a Post-Doctoral researcher at the Max Planck Institute for Human Development in Berlin, Germany.

 CV CV of Failures

 *Please note: The title was chosen by CNN without our approval.

 News articles covering Relating Pattern Deviancy Aversion to Stigma and Prejudice

 Podcast covering Relating Pattern Deviancy Aversion to Stigma and Prejudice